bteixeira/sciborgV8/README.md

 Prerequisites
 -------------
 SciborgV8 currently builds only for **Linux/GTK**.
-I plan to add support for Mac/Cocoa and Windows, although in the current state it should be easy to adapt.
+I plan to add support for Windows.
+Mac OS will be trickier, but other editors have done it before.

 SciborgV8 depends on **Scintilla** and **V8**.
 Scintilla 3.3.3 source code is included.